Looking for the best cameras for bloggers? Worry not, we are here to help.

 As a fashion blogger, you are constantly on the move, whether that is picking a good outfit or selecting the perfect location and time of day to capture your fit.
 Sometimes you might have to shoot in multiple locations with multiple outfits and challenging lighting situations.
 The Sony a6600’s superb battery life, image stabilization, 11 FPS continuous shooting speed will help you brave through that.

 Thanks to Sony’s excellent image processor, the Sony a6600 produces both striking JPEGs and RAWs.
 Bloggers who don’t like to edit their photos much can use the JPEGs straight out of the camera.
 For fashion bloggers, editing to a certain aesthetic is very important.
-The RAW files in the Sony a6600 will help you achieve the look you want.
+The RAW files in the Sony a6600 will help you achieve the look you want

 This Sony blogger’s camera is capable of taking phenomenal 4K videos at 30 FPS thanks to its oversampling feature, perfect for fashion vloggers or fashion bloggers that would like to include video samples in their work.
 Its 180-degree articulating screen and headphone/mic sockets are perfect for the task.

 Overall, the Sony a6600 is a jack-of-all-trade camera with every aspect of blogging covered.
-That is why we believe it is one of the best cameras for blogger and vlogging, making it very suitable for fashion bloggers.
+That is why we believe it is one of the best cameras for blogging and vlogging, making it very suitable for fashion bloggers.